Axemen/classification_comparison/README.md

 ## Milestones

 * Create function to run all models and calculate metrics for them.
-* Capture model outputs and pass to flask
+* Capture model outputs and store in JSON.
 * Display model results in webpage format.
 * Develop website layout for the comparison of models
     * Section containing Confusion Matrix